GutoL/ChallengeUP/README.md

 Jupyter notebooks and data used in [Challenge UP](https://sites.google.com/up.edu.mx/challenge-up-2019/) competition 2019.

 ## Description
-The Challenge UP is competition for create solutions for detect fall and daily human activities using machine learning solutions.
+The Challenge UP is competition to create solutions for fall and daily human activities detection using machine learning solutions.

 ## Team
 * Silvano Ramos de Assis Neto